niranjantdesai/twitter-trends-analysis-viz/README.md

-# News Trends Analysis
+# Twitter Trends Analysis and Visualization

 The code is organized according to the following directory structure:

 `clustering_experiments`: Jupyter notebook using Python 3.6 for basic data exploration and experiments with k-means clustering on Wikipedia timeseries data

-`historical_vis`: HTML with D3 JS code for visualizing long-term history of a trend's popularity on wikipedia and twitter
+`historical_vis`: HTML with D3 JS code for visualizing long-term history of a trend's popularity on Wikipedia and Twitter

 `real_time_vis`: Main Python script, additional helper Python and Node.js scripts and an HTML with D3 JS code for visualizing real-time trends

 `related_trends`: Lib folder with the D3 JS requirements along with an NLP visualization with the main python script to get related trends, and an HTML to visualize them

 `scripts`: 1.
-Node JS script to get Google Trends interest over time data for the trends in the historical Twitter dataset and 2.
+Node.js script to get Google Trends interest over time data for the trends in the historical Twitter dataset and 2.
 Python script to get wikipedia page view data for the trends in the historical Twitter dataset

 `package.json` and `package-lock.json`: Node.js dependencies